 Life Is Complex

 The average human being encounters thousands of people throughout their lifetimes.
-We bump into each other, have conversations, and sometimes engage in conflicts.
+We bump into each other, have conversations and, sometimes, engage in conflicts.
 This can lead to feelings of betrayal, resentment or even vengeance.
-While both short and long term negative feelings have their effect, it’s the long, drawn out negativity that can really damage your health.
+While both short and long term negative feelings have their effect, it’s the long, drawn-out negativity that can damage your health.